Argyris Adalis

 Project: Residence of Michail Katsanis

-· Kioski, Mytilene
+· Kiosk, Mytilene

 Also known as ’the red house'